aspose-omr/Aspose.OMR-Documentation/net/release-notes/release-notes-2023/aspose-omr-for-net-23-6-1-release-notes/_index.md

 Key | Summary | Category
 --- | ------- | --------
-OMRNET&#8209;850 | Added the ability to [save](/omr/net/generate-template/save/#save-as-pdf) a multi-page printable form to a single PDF file. | New feature
+OMRNET&#8209;594 | Added support for Urdu, Hebrew and Bengali writing and number systems. | New feature OMRNET&#8209;850 | Added the ability to [save](/omr/net/generate-template/save/#save-as-pdf) a multi-page printable form to a single PDF file. | New feature
-OMRNET&#8209;850 | Added a unified recognition API for single-page and multi-page forms. | New feature OMRNET&#8209;850 | Added the ability to [recognize](/omr/net/recognition/) a completed form scanned as a multi-page PDF document. | Fix
+OMRNET&#8209;850 | Added a unified recognition API for single-page and multi-page forms. | New feature OMRNET&#8209;697 | Added the ability to synchronize the height of all blocks in the container. | New feature OMRNET&#8209;850 | Added the ability to [recognize](/omr/net/recognition/) a completed form scanned as a multi-page PDF document. | Fix

 ## Known issues and limitations